Thursday, August 22, 2019

 “Hey, Blynn, isn’t tomorrow Grundo Independence Day?”

 The diminutive blue Grundo rolled over in his bed to stare out the window of his room.
-Kreludor was almost full and high in the sky, casting its silver light across softly undulating hills and towering cypress trees.
+An almost-full Kreludor, high in the sky, cast its silver light across undulating hills and towering cypress trees.
 His family had moved to Altador some years ago, from Mystery Island.
 His owner had been ecstatic over the rediscovery of a lost civilisation.
 Hyren was more excited to live in a place where it didn’t rain several times daily.

 “What do you think Hyren wants to do tomorrow?”
 Hyren’s brother Pharazon asked from out in the hall.
 “Maybe we should throw him a surprise party!”
-The faerie Draik’s tone was hushed but eager—he obviously thought Hyren was asleep.
+The faerie Draik spoke in eager but hushed tones, as if not to wake Hyren.

 “Ooh!
 Awesome idea!” their sister Blynn said.
 The disco Zafara, on the other hand, had a distinct lack of volume control.